AdobeDocs/experience-manager-65.es-ES/help/sites-administering/operations-dashboard.md

 ---
 title: Tablero de operaciones
 seo-title: Operations Dashboard
-description: Aprenda a utilizar el tablero de operaciones.
+description: Aprenda a utilizar el tablero de operaciones en Adobe Experience Manager.
 seo-description: Learn how to use the Operations Dashboard.
 uuid: ef24813f-a7a8-4b26-a496-6f2a0d9efef6
 contentOwner: Guillaume Carlino